Topology Reconstruction of Dynamical Networks via Constrained Lyapunov Equations: Main results: solvability of the network reconstruction problem

 In what follows, we consider solvability of the network reconstruction problem for consensus and adjacency networks.
 We will start with consensus networks.
 That is, we consider the system

 where $x \in \mathbb{R}^n$ is the state and $L \in \mathcal{L}(G)$ denotes the Laplacian matrix of a graph $G \in \mathcal{G}^n$.
-In this section we show by means of an example that observa\-bility of $(x_0^\top,L)$ is not necessary for the solvability of the network reconstruction problem for $(x_0,-L,-\mathcal{L})$.
+In this section we show by means of an example that observa\-bility of $(x_0^\top,-L)$ is not necessary for the solvability of the network reconstruction problem for $(x_0,-L,-\mathcal{L})$.
 In Section \ref{section results identification} we will use this fact to establish an algorithm for network reconstruction of consensus networks, that does not require observability of the pair $(x_0^\top,-L)$.
+Consider the star graph $G$ and Laplacian matrix $L$, depicted in Figure \ref{fig:star graph}.